ArwaAhmed98/Terraform/readme.md

 > 3.3 Do not forget to replace the ips provided in the snapshot with your own servers running on AWS.Otherwise, you will get errors.For more detials check this [guide](https://blog.ruanbekker.com/blog/2020/10/26/use-a-ssh-jump-host-with-ansible/)

 > 3.4 Click `SAVE` and it will be outputed as `CONNECTED SUCCESSFULLY`
-## Demo4 - Prerequistes to Run NodeJs on the privateec2
+## Step 4  - Prerequistes to Run NodeJs on the privateec2
 > 4.1 Launch [SonarQube](https://www.sonarqube.org/features/multi-languages/?gads_campaign=Row1-SonarQube&gads_ad_group=Multi-Language&gads_keyword=c%20sonarqube&gclid=EAIaIQobChMIo8f2xfij-AIVbY9oCR0odApTEAAYASAAEgKItvD_BwE) using [Helm](https://helm.sh/docs/) on any cluster.
 I used to launch it on the `minikube` locally.

 > 4.2 Sign in on the SonarQube Dashboard using `admin` password `admin` by default.
 Then, SonarQube will ask you to reset your password.